Guide

 No specific project examples

-Claims without evidence score poorly.
-"We have extensive experience" means nothing.
-"We completed a $180,000 switchboard replacement across 12 NSW school sites" means everything.
-Include project names, values, and outcomes.
+Claims without evidence are usually weak.
+"We have extensive experience" means little on its own.
+"We completed a $180,000 switchboard replacement across 12 NSW school sites" gives the evaluator something concrete to assess.
+Include project names, values, and outcomes where you can.

 4